An official Word document of these bylaws may be downloaded here.

 Section 3.
 An Officer cannot also serve as a Member Director and a vacancy shall take place if a Member Director is elected as an Officer.

 Section 4.
 The term of office of the President is two years, beginning in odd-numbered years.
-The President may not serve consecutive terms.
 The term of office of other elected Officers is one year.

 Section 5.
 The duties of the Officers are as follows: